martincf/lightbox/index.md

 ---
-title: Lightbox Darkroom - an open darkroom in the Northwest of England
+title: An open darkroom in the Northwest of England
 layout: home
 bgcolour: dark
 ---